-When I wrote Brian’s biographies, I was partly drawing on the rich biographical information in his books, various articles, interviews, and a book on NASA’s scientist-astronauts.
+When I wrote Brian’s biographies, I partly drew on the rich biographical information in his books, various articles, interviews, and a book on NASA’s scientist-astronauts.
 Brian was born in 1940 in Boston and was raised in America’s middle-class suburban post-war Baby Boom, as I also was.
-Brian was imbued with American Revolution mythology, which can be seen in his books, such as him playing the Paul Revere of free energy.
-His teenage visit to Washington D.C., and his awe at the Washington, Jefferson, and Lincoln memorials, filled him with a flag-saluting patriotism that presaged a long and self-admittedly co-dependent relationship with the nation’s capital.
+Brian was imbued with American Revolution mythology, which can be seen in his books, such as his playing the Paul Revere of free energy.
+His teenage visit to Washington D.C., and his awe at the Washington, Jefferson, and Lincoln memorials, filled him with a flag-saluting patriotism that presaged a long and self-admittedly co-dependent relationship with his nation’s capital.

-Brian was precocious, with a gift for mathematics.
+Brian was precocious and had a gift for mathematics.
 A visit to the Harvard Observatory when he was eight years old, on the night that Truman beat Dewey, glimpsing the planets through a telescope, helped set his path to becoming an astronomer.
-At age nine, he was drawing pictures of rockets and dreaming of exploring the moon, and eagerly reading Werner von Braun’s articles on the upcoming era of space exploration.
-In his senior year in high school in 1956, the year before Sputnik launched, Brian wrote a paper on space satellites, which puzzled his class and teacher, as it was such a strange topic at the time.
+At age nine, he was drawing pictures of rockets and dreaming of exploring the moon, and eagerly read Werner von Braun’s articles on the upcoming era of space exploration.
+In his senior year in high school in 1956, the year before Sputnik launched, Brian wrote a paper on space satellites, which puzzled his class and teacher, as it was such a strange topic.
 Brian was slightly ahead of his time.

 During high school, Brian was at the top of his classes, and was an Eagle Scout, an athlete, and he further described his traits as, “devout Catholic, Republican, no liquor, no sex, and obedient to authority.”
 Life at Williams College changed all of that.
 Brian was a middling student during his early collegiate years, but was busy exploring adult life.
 He got that phase behind him and was accepted at Georgetown to seriously study astronomy, which eventually led him to NASA’s astronaut program.
 His over-achieving tendencies were regularly in evidence; he ran the Boston Marathon and climbed the Matterhorn in his early twenties.

 In 1964, Brian and his new wife moved to California and he began his doctoral studies at Berkeley, where he matured as an astronomer.
-With his mentor Donald Rea, Brian performed experiments and wrote scientific papers regarding Mars, Venus, and Mercury.
-Their papers were regularly published in the house organs of the scientific establishment: the magazines Science and Nature.
+Brian performed experiments with his mentor Donald Rea and wrote scientific papers regarding Mars, Venus, and Mercury.
+Their papers were regularly published in the scientific establishment's house organs: the magazines Science and Nature.
 The publisher of Science, The American Association for the Advancement of Science, made Brian one of its Fellows in 1975.

 Brian’s doctoral thesis was on the Martian atmosphere, and while completing it in late 1966, he noticed a pamphlet pinned to a board at Berkeley that invited qualified scientists to apply to be in the second group of NASA’s scientist-astronauts.
 Brian applied, and in early 1967 he experienced the astronaut application process, which culminated in his astronaut interview in Houston in June 1967, which was about two weeks after I moved from Houston, after my father quit NASA in the wake of the Apollo 1 disaster.

 That interview may have become Brian’s greatest claim to fame, as he is history’s first and only person officially asked to visit another planet, at least publicly.
-The questions startled Brian, but they were serious, with Alan Shepard being adamant that Brian had better be willing to accept the Mars mission.
-Brian later discovered that his astronaut selection was influenced by von Braun, who was planning to build a really big rocket for his Mars mission dreams.
+The questions startled Brian, but they were serious, and Alan Shepard was adamant that Brian had better be willing to accept the Mars mission.
+Brian later discovered that his astronaut selection was influenced by von Braun, who planned to build a really big rocket for his Mars mission dreams.

-On his first day, Brian became immersed in the astronaut corps’s pilot culture.
+On his first day, Brian was immersed in the astronaut corps’s pilot culture.
 Brian often wrote critically about the astronaut corps's test-pilot culture.
-On his first day at NASA, Brian was also informed that his public persona would be owned by Time-Life Corporation, which had monopoly rights over all astronaut stories, with each astronaut earning about $3,000 per year from the contract.
-Time-Life could censor anything that they did not want the astronauts divulging for public consumption.
+On his first day at NASA, Brian was also informed that his public persona would be owned by Time-Life Corporation, which had monopoly rights over all astronaut stories, and each astronaut earned about $3,000 per year from the contract.
+Time-Life could censor anything that it did not want the astronauts divulging for public consumption.
 The contract was not compulsory, but no astronaut dared to refuse to sign it, and Brian complied like the rest of them.

-While Brian was passing through the selection process, his peers were concerned about what Brian would sacrifice in becoming an astronaut.
+While Brian passed through the selection process, his peers were concerned about what Brian would sacrifice to become an astronaut.
 Scientists’ most productive years were usually their late twenties and thirties, and Brian would not be spending them performing science, but learning how to execute space missions that had rather obscure scientific goals.
 The Space Race was largely an exercise in nationalism, to beat the Soviet Union to the moon.

 Several dynamics led to Brian’s resignation from NASA.
 Lyndon Johnson’s pork barrel politics put Mission Control in Houston and, like my father did, Brian moved to Houston from California; the culture shock alone was nearly enough to drive them away.
 Brian came from radical Berkeley, of all places, to the cowboy culture of Texas.

-Brian’s peers’ concerns were well-founded, as scientific considerations took a back seat to the “stunt” of landing men on the moon.
+The concerns of Brian’s peers were well-founded, as scientific considerations took a back seat to the “stunt” of landing men on the moon.
 Brian later cited NASA’s “indifference” to scientific objectives in its manned space missions as his primary reason for resigning.
 President Johnson came to Houston in early 1968 and announced that NASA’s ambitious plans, including missions to Mars, were being scrapped to pay for the invasion of Vietnam.
 Brian began to believe that he would never get into space.

 Brian’s final straw was flight training.
-Not only did Brian quickly discover upon joining NASA that he was prone to airsickness, but within a month of flight training, on his second solo flight, he had a bad experience and cut the flight short, and quit NASA a few days later, in April 1968.
-He was not a natural pilot, and as Brian told Slayton that he was resigning, he said, “I guess flying just isn’t my cup of tea.”
-Those words became infamous, as they were blared across America’s media over the succeeding days, became a game show question, and even became the title of a book’s chapter about the astronauts.
+Not only did Brian quickly discover upon joining NASA that he was prone to airsickness, but within a month of flight training, on his second solo flight, he had a bad experience, cut the flight short, and quit NASA a few days later, in April 1968.
+He was not a natural pilot, and when Brian told Slayton that he was resigning, he said, “I guess flying just isn’t my cup of tea.”
+Those words were blared across America’s media over the succeeding days, became a game show question, and even became the title of a book’s chapter about the astronauts.

 Brian was the only planetary scientist in the astronaut corps during the Apollo program.
 Brian met Carl Sagan in 1965 at Harvard, where Sagan had a huge globe of Mars in his office.
 When Brian resigned from NASA, Sagan recruited Brian to Cornell, and Brian and Carl became arguably the world’s two leading experts on Mars.